dp8523/RochesterMunchies/docs/DesignDoc.md

 worth buying.
 They are able to see the average rating of a snack along with individual ratings of others.

-Subscription: Users who are frequent buyers can sign up for a subscription that will be able to repurchase snacks in a weekly, monthly, or annual period.
-They can update the snacks they want to purchase or just cancel their membership.
+Order History: users will be able to see their order history for every snack purchase they made.
+They can see the date, time and what snacks they bought.

 ### Definition of MVP